kanakohirata/spectral-network-generator/README.md

 - **calculate_inner_reference**
 - **calculate_inter_reference**
   Combination of datasets for which you want to calculate a similarity score.
-  - calculate_inner_sample: calculate scores within a sample dataset.
+  - calculate_inner_sample: Whether or not to calculate scores within a sample dataset.
-  - calculate_inter_sample: calculate scores within two different sample datasets.
+  - calculate_inter_sample: Whether or not to calculate scores within two different sample datasets.
-  - calculate_inter_sample_and_reference: calculate scores within a sample and reference datasets.
+  - calculate_inter_sample_and_reference: Whether or not to calculate scores within a sample and reference datasets.
-  - calculate_inner_reference: calculate scores within a reference dataset.
+  - calculate_inner_reference: Whether or not to calculate scores within a reference dataset.
-  - calculate_inter_reference: calculate scores within two different reference datasets.
+  - calculate_inter_reference: Whether or not to calculate scores within two different reference datasets.

 - **ref_select_keyword**
   Reference dataset that you want to use.